 There are terms and conditions you must agree to on behalf of your organisation when submitting your application.
 These terms and conditions are outlined below.

 - not operate for commercial or financial gain

 - be based in and/or provides services in NSW and where applicable, have a current ABN

 - not have previously received a BRD sponsorship in the current financial year

-- not apply for more than one application per ABN for funding in a single sponsorship round
+- not submit more than one sponsorship application in a single round

 - include BRD in branding and profile-raising opportunities, where applicable

 - use the NSW Government 'Waratah' logo for all promotional opportunities